Magic. Adventure. Mayhem. Ferrets.

 How did the ferrets get involved?

-Allow me to explain the planning process—or lack thereof—that resulted in the strangeness of PANTHEON.
+Allow me to explain the planning process—or lack thereof—that resulted in the strangeness of The Great Wish for a Good Spice Tea.

 The testing of the scenes